kant/Informant/README.md

 Welcome!
 If you're not sure what Informant is or what it does please check out [informant-app.com](https://informant-app.com).
 Requires macOS 11.0 or later.

 ## Contributing
+#### ⚠️ Attention contributors: there's currently a signing issue.
+On this open source build, I removed the Development Team ID and set signing to "Sign to Run Locally".
+This prevents Informant from being authorized in `Security & Privacy > Privacy > Accessibility`.
+For now, use your Development Team ID and set certificate to `Development`.
+Please change these back before you push to the parent repository.
+I'm working on a fix now.
 1. Start by forking this project **"To contribute to the parent project"**.
 2. Then, clone your fork to your computer and open it with Xcode.
 3. Checkout the most up-to-date branch.
 Each branch corresponds to a version of Informant.